beth

 Deborah Cronin, Elizabeth Hall, Jessica Goold, Taylor Hayes, John Henderson

-Frontiers in Psychology, 14 January 2020.
+Frontiers in Psychology, 2020.

 We examined effects of viewing task on when and where the eyes move in real-world scenes during memorization and an aesthetic judgment tasks.
 Distribution-level analyses revealed significant task-driven differences in eye movement behavior.